PaddlePaddle/PaddleOCR/ppstructure/README.md

 - Support to extract excel files from the table areas
 - Support python whl package and command line usage, easy to use
 - Support custom training for layout analysis and table structure tasks
-- The total model size is only about 18.6M (continuous optimization)

 ## 1. Visualization